RADIOLOGY WORKFLOW SOLUTIONS

 This website uses Google Analytics, a web analytics service provided by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland (“Google”).

 We use Google Analytics to analyze and regularly improve the use of our website.
-The statistics obtained enable us to improve our offer and make it more interesting for you as a user.
+The statistics obtained enable us to improve our offer and create a more interesting experience for you as a user.
 The legal basis for the use of Google Analytics is your consent in accordance with Art.
 6 para.
-1 p.
+1 s.
 1 lit. a GDPR.

-Google Analytics uses “cookies”, which are text files placed on your computer, to help the website analyze how you use the site.
-Information on the cookies used in the context of the use of Google Analytics can be found in our cookie banner under the category “Statistics”.
+Google Analytics uses “cookies”, which are text files placed on your computer, to help the website analyze how users use the site.
+Information on the cookies used in the context of Google Analytics can be found in our cookie banner under the category “Statistics”.

-Data such as page views and clicks, internal search queries, downloads, interactions with videos, technical settings in the browser and terminal device (as under “log files”) and your IP address are recorded.
-IP addresses are only processed in abbreviated form in order to exclude direct personal references.
+Data such as page views and clicks, internal search queries, downloads, interactions with videos, technical settings in browsers and terminal devices (as described in “log files”) and your IP address are recorded.
+IP addresses are only processed in shortened form in order to eliminate direct personal references.

-On behalf of the operator of this website, Google will use this information for the purpose of evaluating your use of the website, compiling reports on website activity and providing other services relating to website activity and internet usage to the website operator.
-The IP address transmitted by your browser as part of Google Analytics will not be merged with other data from Google.
+On behalf of the operator of this website, Google will use this information for the purpose of evaluating your use of the website, compiling reports on website activity, and providing other services relating to website activity and internet usage to the website operator.
+In the context of Google Analytics, the IP address transmitted by your browser will not be merged with other Google data.

-You can revoke your consent for the processing of personal data using Google Analytics at any time.
-You may also refuse the use of cookies by selecting the appropriate settings on your browser, however please note that if you do this you may not be able to use the full functionality of this website.
+You can withdraw your consent for the processing of personal data using Google Analytics at any time.
+You may also disable the saving of cookies via the respective settings on your browser, however, please note that you may not be able to use the full functionality of this website in this case.

-You can also prevent the collection of data generated by the cookie and related to your use of the website (including your IP address) to Google and the processing of this data by Google by downloading and installing the browser plugin available at the following link https://tools.google.com/dlpage/gaoptout?hl=en or alternatively by clicking on the following link to withdraw your consent (opt-out cookie).
+You can also prevent the collection and processing of data generated through cookies and related to your use of the website (including your IP address) by Google by downloading and installing the browser plugin available at the following link https://tools.google.com/dlpage/gaoptout?hl=en or alternatively by clicking on the following link to withdraw your consent (opt-out cookie).

-If data is transferred to google, LLC (USA), this is done on the basis of the EU Commission’s adequacy decision on the EU-U.S. Data Privacy Framework.
+Any data that is transferred to Google, LLC (USA) is done so on the basis of the EU Commission’s adequacy decision on the EU-U.S. Data Privacy Framework.

 Facebook Pixel

-With your consent, if any, given when you visit our website (Art.
-6 (1) p.
+With your given consent, where applicable, when visiting our website (Art.
+6 (1) s.
 1 lit. a GDPR), we use the visitor action pixel (“Facebook Pixel”) from Meta Platforms Ireland Limited, 4 Grand Canal Square, Grand Canal Harbour, Dublin 2, Ireland.
-The following cookies are set by Facebook: Information on the designation, purposes and storage period of the cookies can be found in the cookie notice window “Marketing” when you call up our website.
+The following cookies are set by Facebook: Information on the designation, purpose and storage period of cookies can be found in the cookie notification window “Marketing” when accessing our website.

-The information generated by these cookies about the use of the online offer is transmitted to a server of Meta Ireland and stored there.
+The information generated by these cookies about the use of our online services is transmitted to and stored on a Meta Ireland server.

-The collected data can only be evaluated in aggregated form by us as the operator of this website, which means that no conclusions can be drawn about individual user identities.
-However, the data stored and processed by Meta can theoretically be linked by Meta to individual user profiles, especially if you are logged into the platform.
+The collected data can only be evaluated in aggregate form by us as the operators of this website, which means that no conclusions can be drawn about individual user identities.
+In theory, however, the data stored and processed by Meta can be linked by Meta to individual user profiles, especially if you are logged into the platform.
 Facebook uses this data for advertising purposes, according to the Meta Data Policy (https://www.facebook.com/about/privacy/).
-In doing so, Meta can identify users across numerous websites.
-Data collected with the pixel on our site is deleted or anonymized within 90 days.
+This allows Meta to identify users across numerous websites.
+Data collected on our site via pixel is deleted or anonymized within 90 days.

-We use the pixel for two purposes: on the one hand, to display ads placed within Facebook and its partner websites only to users who have shown an interest in our online offering or have certain characteristics (e.g. interests in certain topics or pages on Facebook).
-The “Custom Audiences” remarketing function is also used for this purpose.
-In this case, when the user visits the website, the pixel transmits to the Meta servers that the user has visited the website and Meta associates this information with the personal Facebook user account (if any).
-On the other hand, to be able to measure the success of Facebook ads by determining the behavior of users on this website after clicking on such ads.
+We use the pixel for two purposes: first, to display ads placed within Facebook and its partner websites only to users who have shown an interest in our online services or share certain characteristics (e.g., interests in certain topics or pages on Facebook).
+The “Custom Audiences” remarketing function also serves this purpose.
+Here, Pixel communicates to the Meta servers when the website is visited that the user has visited the website, and Meta links this information to the personal Facebook user account (if available).
+Furthermore, we use it to measure the success of Facebook ads by determining the behavior of users on this website after clicking on such ads.

-You can deactivate “Custom Audiences” at https://de-de.facebook.com/help/568137493302217/?helpref=uf_share via the aforementioned options for revoking consent to cookies.
-To do this, however, you must be logged in as a user on Facebook.
+You can deactivate “Custom Audiences” at https://de-de.facebook.com/help/568137493302217/?helpref=uf_share via the aforementioned options for withdrawing consent to cookies.
+To do this, however, you have to be logged in as a user on Facebook.

 LinkedIn Insight Tag

 With your consent, this website uses the LinkedIn Insight Tag, an application of LinkedIn Ireland Unlimited Company, Wilton Place, Dublin 2, Ireland.
 The LinkedIn Insight Tag cookies collect the following data: IP address, device and browser properties, URL and referrer URL.
-We have no influence on data processing at LinkedIn.
-If you are logged in to LinkedIn with a user account, LinkedIn can associate your user behavior with your user account.
+We have no control over data processing at LinkedIn.
+If you are logged in to LinkedIn with a user account, LinkedIn can link your user behavior with your user account.
 If applicable, LinkedIn stores your data as a usage profile and may use it for advertising purposes.
 For more information on the purpose and scope of data collection and its processing by LinkedIn, please refer to LinkedIn’s privacy policy (https://www.linkedin.com/legal/privacy-policy).
 We use LinkedIn Insight Tags to analyze and regularly improve the use of our website.
 LinkedIn provides us with non-personal aggregated reports about our website’s audience and ad performance.
-The statistics obtained allow us to improve our offer and make it more interesting for you as a user.
-The legal basis for the use of LinkedIn Insight Tags is your consent according to Art.
+The statistics obtained allow us to improve our services and create a more interesting experience for you as a user.
+The legal basis for the use of LinkedIn Insight Tags is your consent in accordance with Art.
 6 para.
-1 p.
+1 s.
 1 lit. a GDPR.

-If content from third parties such as Google Maps or YouTube is displayed on our websites, the transfer of your IP address and the content displayed under “Logfiles” to the third party provider is required for the provision of this content and the display in your browser.
-This serves for an attractive presentation of our website.
+If content from third parties such as Google Maps or YouTube is displayed on our websites, the transfer of your IP address and the content displayed under “Log Files” to the third party provider is required for the provision of this content and its display in your browser.
+The purpose is to provide an appealing view of our website.
 The legal basis of the processing is Art.
 6 para.
-1 sentence 1 lit. f GDPR.
-We have no influence on data processing at the third party provider.
-If you are logged in to the third party with a user account, the third party may associate your user behavior with your user account.
-If necessary, the third party provider stores your data as user profiles and uses them for the purposes of advertising, market research and/or the design of its website in line with requirements.
-You must address any rights of objection against the creation of these user profiles to the third party provider.
+1 s.1 lit. f GDPR.
+We have no influence on how third-party providers process data.
+If you are logged in with a user account with a third-party provider, the third party may be able to link your user behavior with your user account.
+If applicable, the third-party provider stores your data as user profiles and may use them for the purposes of advertising, market research and/or the design of its website in line with requirements.
+Any rights of objection against the creation of these user profiles must be addressed to the third-party provider.

 You can object to the processing of your personal data for purposes of advertising and data analysis at any time.

-You have the following rights towards us regarding personal data concerning you:
+You are granted the following rights against us regarding personal data concerning you:

 • Right to rectification or erasure